joelbtx404-max/gamedev/README.md

 2. **Screenshot Capture**: Captures the RetroArch window using macOS `screencapture`
 3. **AI Analysis**: Sends screenshot to OpenAI Vision API with structured prompt
 4. **JSON Parsing**: Extracts game state data (characters, HP, scene, etc.)
-5. **Summary Generation**: Every 3 captures, generates a gameplay summary
+5. **Summary Generation**: Every 20 captures, generates a gameplay summary

 ## Troubleshooting

 **"RetroArch window not found"**
 - Make sure RetroArch is running and visible
+- Run `python test_window_detection.py` to see all available windows
-- Check that `CAPTURE_SOURCE` matches your window title
+- Set `CAPTURE_SOURCE` in your `.env` to match the exact process name
+- The tool falls back to full-screen capture if window detection fails

 **JSON parsing errors**
 - The tool attempts to extract JSON from markdown code blocks